-In such scenarios: as part of initial PDU session establishment, an AF located in the core network is selected, however, due to UE mobility and corresponding relocation to Edge DNAI, a new local AF serving Edge Applications are selected.
+and responsible to interact with 5GC.
+In such deployment scenarios: as part of initial PDU session establishment, a central AF may be involved, however, due to relocation to Edge DNAI and corresponding EAS relocation, a new local AF serving the Edge Applications may be selected.